Edi Rama, the Albanian PM who took on the UK government over migration | bne IntelliNews

-As a political storm raged in the UK over migration after the firebombing of a migrant centre and the rightwing press whipped their readers up into a frenzy about about illegal Albanian immigrants, Albanian Prime Minister Edi Rama weighed into the debate on November 2, taking British government ministers to task for scapegoating Albanians for what he said were their own failings.
+As a political storm raged in the UK over migration after the firebombing of a migrant centre and the right-wing press whipped their readers up into a frenzy about illegal Albanian immigrants, Albanian Prime Minister Edi Rama weighed into the debate on November 2, taking British government ministers to task for scapegoating Albanians for what he said were their own failings.

 In typically outspoken and eloquent style, Rama – a prolific poster on social media – took to Twitter to accuse UK politicians of ignoring the facts.
 "Targeting Albanians (as some shamefully did when fighting for Brexit) as the cause of Britain’s crime and border problems makes for easy rhetoric but ignores hard fact.
 Repeating the same things and expecting different results is insane (ask Einstein!),” Rama wrote on Twitter.